Azdgari/weight-warrior/README.md

 - **Firebase**: Integrated for backend operations including data storage and real-time updates.

 ## Contributions
-Contributions to Weight Warrior are welcome!
+Contributions are welcome.
 Feel free to submit issues or pull requests.